 Press firmly on the Gates of Consciousness GB 20

-Place both thumbs under the base of your skull about 5-8 centimetres apart.
+Place both thumbs below the base of your skull approx. 5-8 centimeters apart from each other.
 In the right place, you will feel a depression under the base of your skull.
 Press as hard as you can and as comfortably as you can and now slowly move your head back and forth for a minute with this constant pressure.

 Pressure on the gates of consciousness GB 20 releases tension and can relieve pain.

-Anti-inflammatory point Connection with the valley Di 4 stimulate
+Stimulate the anti-inflammatory point connection with the Di 4 valley

 Exercise 1: Improve deep stability in the knee

-Step 02 - The head is moved back and forth
+Step 2: The head is moved back and forth.

 Exercise 4: Mobilize hands & fingers